-I have read NI 43-101 and this report has been prepared in compliance with that Instrument.
+I have read NI 43-101, and the sections of the technical report for which I am responsible have been prepared in compliance with that Instrument.

-As of the date of this certificate, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.
+As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the sections of the technical report for which I am responsible contain all scientific and technical information that is required to be disclosed to make those sections of the Technical Report not misleading.